ravenprotocol/ravdl/README.md

 ```python
 train_err = model.fit(X, y, n_epochs=5, batch_size=25, save_model=True)
 ```
-By default, the batch losses for each epoch are made to persist in the ravenverse and can be retrieved later on as and when the computations of those losses are completed. <br>
+By default, the batch losses for each epoch are made to persist in the Ravenverse and can be retrieved later on as and when the computations of those losses are completed. <br>
 The ```save_model``` parameter can be set to true if the trained model needs to be retrieved later for inference or further training.
 > **Note:** It is recommended that the model object be saved as a pickle file in order to load the saved weights later on.
 ```python